 Made Alive in Christ

-In the previous sermon, Dr. Martyn Lloyd-Jones addressed the fact that all mankind sinned when Adam sinned.
-But how is it that we all sin in Adam?
-In this sermon on Romans 5:12, Dr. Lloyd-Jones dives into this topic by looking into several different views.
+In the previous sermon, Dr. Martyn Lloyd-Jones addressed that all humanity sinned when Adam sinned.
+But how is it that all sin in Adam?
+In this sermon on Romans 5:12 titled “Made Alive in Christ,” Dr. Lloyd-Jones dives into this topic by looking into several different views.
 The first view is the realistic view, which states that the whole of humanity resided in Adam.
-Because of this, when Adam sinned, all mankind sinned.
+Because of this, when Adam sinned, all humanity sinned.
 Second is the representation view.
-This view states that Adam’s sin was passed to us because God had appointed him as the representative for all mankind.
-Dr. Lloyd-Jones states his view that Scripture shows a mixture of these two views.
-He then moves on to look at the parallel between Adam and Christ.
-He shows how both Adam and Christ were appointed by God and represented all mankind.
-Adam represented us in his sin and Jesus represented us in His obedience.
+This view states that Adam’s sin was passed to all because God had appointed him as the representative for all humanity.
+Dr. Lloyd-Jones states that his view of Scripture shows a mixture of these two views.
+He looks at the parallel between Adam and Christ.
+He shows how both Adam and Christ were appointed by God and represented all humanity.
+Adam represented all in his sin and Jesus represented all in His obedience.
 Dr. Lloyd-Jones ends his sermon by pointing out the important truth that Jesus is the last Adam.
 There will be no one to come after Him who will again represent all of humanity.
-And we as Christians can rejoice in that fact, knowing that we can forever rest in the work of Jesus Christ.
+Christians can rejoice in that fact, knowing that they can forever rest in the work of Jesus Christ.

 About Dr. Martyn Lloyd-Jones